jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: That's just the way yogurt is sold.
 It didn't used to be that way.
 Yes?

-Q: [unintelligible]
+Q: Organic Pastures, is that [unintelligible]?
+For everybody here, Organic Pastures.

 A: Fine.
+Yes, it's fine.

 Q: Oh, it's five o'clock.

 A: Yes, five o'clock.
-And always to organic pastures, add a little cream.
+And always to Organic Pastures, add a little cream.
 Add a little more cream to it.
 Because Mark cuts out some cream to make more money.
 So it's not pure, full-fat milk.
 Okay, there's going to be a demonstration against chemtrails that cause all this.
 That's aluminum, barium, and all kinds of other toxins that the military is dumping on us.
 They're giving the excuse that it's preventing global warming, and that it's taking care of our atmosphere.
 How can dump barium, a radioactive material, and aluminum, which destroys its added potential, be good for us?
 So it's absolutely bullshit.
 They're getting rid of industrial military waste by dumping it on us, because there's so much of it, they can't get rid of it any other way, without being caught.

 Q: I will be giving out any papers that anybody wants it on, to come on Thursday, March 23rd, two days after spring, from 9 to 2, and I'm going to be wearing an Israeli gas mask and a green hazard suit.
 So it's like a camouflage military outfit.